 Benefit #5: It Lowers Breach Detection Time

 In the movie “Mission Impossible,” Ethan Hunt has to go through various security obstacles to do his mission.
 He has to avoid security cameras, sneak in, and hack the server computer.
 In short, his mission is next to impossible.
-A cybercriminal will experience the same thing (without success) if you use a zero trust architecture.
+A cybercriminal will experience the same thing (without success) if you use a Zero Trust Architecture.

-How to Migrate to a Zero Trust Architecture
+Migrate Zero Trust Architecture

 You might be thinking that moving to a new and different security model will cost a large amount of money.
 That is not the case because there are cloud solutions that can help you.
 It is only more expensive if you upgrade each network component.
 Letting a cloud service provider shoulder the expenses is a cost-effective solution.